top of page

 Motivation connects our past data

-to our algorithmic-influenced future
+to our algorithmically influenced future

 Motivation connects our past data to our algorithmic-influenced future

-In my undergraduate personal finance class, part of the curriculum is to help students understand the interaction of data, the power of organizational algorithms, and how to leverage or overcome them with a personal algorithm-enhanced decision process.
+In my college personal finance class, part of the curriculum is to help students understand the interaction of data, the power of organizational algorithms, and how to leverage or overcome them with a personal algorithm-enhanced decision process.

 From data scarcity to data abundance